 4.)
 Utilize public parking and transportation services

+It’s no big secret that there will be a lot of traffic.
 There are plenty of places to park in and around downtown Austin, so be sure to do a search for parking garages and lots in the areas you’re planning to visit.
-From there, you can usually find pedicabs, B-cycles, Electric Cabs, and complimentary SXSW Festival Shuttles and Mazda Express shuttles, or summon a taxi or rideshare service to take you where you need to go.
+From there, you can usually find pedicabs and scooters (Lime and Bird).
+Complimentary SXSW Festival Shuttles and ride shares (Uber, Lyft, Earth) are also available to take you where you need to go.

 5.)
 Be mindful of road closures